Do you need a financial health check?

 At MTM we have access to 30+ lenders, with a Business Development Manager (BDM) for each lender.
 The BDM’s role is to assist us wherever possible, from going through scenarios before loan submission and providing support throughout the application process, through to settlement, if needed.
 Having established solid working relationships with many BDM’s, we are well placed to receive star treatment for most of our loan applications.

 We keep abreast of lender policy which changes regularly.
-ANZ, MyState and CBA for example, will only need the most recent year’s tax return for self-employed applicants.
+ANZ, for example, will only need the most recent year’s tax return for self-employed applicants.
 All other lenders need to see 2 years (and will average out the 2 years) of tax returns.
+Mystate and CBA will want to see 2 years of Tax Returns, but may only use the most recent years figures for their serviceability calculations.

 Some lenders are okay with a PAYG salaried person being on probation; however most lenders will require the applicant to have been employed for more than three months, and off probation.
 Also, some lenders are better at broking rural blocks of land, some better at small inner city apartments, some are better at 3 or 4 dwellings on a single title.